Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks: Introduction

 \emph{Notation:} We denote the imaginary unit by $j$, and represent vectors and matrices by lower and upper boldface symbols, respectively. $\frac{\partial F}{ \partial x}$ denotes the first partial derivative of function $F$ with respect to $x$. $\mathbb{E}\left[\cdot\right]$ represents the statistical expectation. $|\cdot|$ and $\|\cdot\|$ denote the absolute value and the Euclidean norm, respectively.
 Moreover, $\star$ means the permutation operation.
+The main notations used throughout this paper is summarized in Table \ref{table:notation}.